P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### What is \<ManagementID\>?

 \<ManagementID\> is a 32-character alphanumeric string that is automatically assigned when the player submits the report.
-This ID is displayed when you run `/psac view` from console.
+This ID is displayed when you run `/psac view` from the console.
 Also, can execute commands related to the \<ManagementID\> from the player.

 ### Why not automatically execute BAN commands in this plugin?